buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 ### 🔑 Create a local keypair.

-In order to talk to our Solana programs, let's generate a new keypair!
-We can run this command in our terminal:
+In order for us to talk to our Solana programs we need to generate a keypair.
+Really all you need to know about this is it allows us to digitally sign for transactions in Solana!
+Still curious?
+[Take a look at this page](https://solana-labs.github.io/solana-web3.js/classes/Keypair.html) for more information!

 ```bash
 solana-keygen new -o target/deploy/myepicproject-keypair.json